0xShadowByte/Network-Sharing/README.md

 - Set up client machines: map network drives to access shared folders
 - GPO Configuration: configure GPOs to automatically map network drives for users
 - Implement quotas and file screening using File Server Resource Manager (FSRM): configure FRSM to create Quota Template and File Screen Template to effectively manage File Storage in your organization
+- Understanding the different types of file sharing (local, network, and domain-based)
+- Learning how to assign permissions for specific user scenarios, such as restricting access for temporary staff.
+- Understanding explicit and inherited permissions and how they affect access.

 ### Tools Used